Frequently Asked Questions (FAQs)

 You can access all of the BLS workplace injury and illness data by going

 to the Injury, Illness, and Fatalities home page.

-occupational injuries in 2012 (see Slide 3 of the 2012 CFOI Chart Package) according to final data.
+occupational injuries in 2014 (see Slide 3 of the 2014 CFOI Chart Package) according to preliminary data.
 In

 their article Work-related Homicides: The Facts, Eric Sygnatur and Guy Toscano note that,

 "Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled

 coworkers and spouses, but rather result from robberies."
 See this table for the latest data on workplace homicides.